Executive perspectives on innovation

 (This article was produced independently of Reuters News.
 It was created by the public relations department of Thomson Reuters Intellectual Property & Science division, and Reuters Brand Content Solutions.)

-(This article was produced independently of the Reuters newsroom.
-It was created by the public relations department of another Thomson Reuters unit, the Intellectual Property & Science division.)

-The Webster Dictionary coins "innovation" as the act of introducing something new.
-This is precisely what all of the Thomson Reuters Top 100 Global Innovators did over the course of the last three years in order to make this list.
+(Thomson Reuters Intellectual Property & Science) - Innovation is the act of introducing something new.
+This is what the Thomson Reuters Top 100 Global Innovators did over the last three years to appear on this list.

-But innovation has an even deeper meaning to Thomson Reuters.
-It is the act of protecting those inventions with patents in order to gain competitive advantage.
-Patents give the holder exclusive rights to the technology or method or process for a period of up to 20 years (in most jurisdictions) and enable the innovator to reap commercial gains for their investment in the process.
+But innovation has a deeper meaning to Thomson Reuters.
+It is the act of protecting those inventions with patents to gain competitive advantage.
+Patents give the holder exclusive rights to the technology or method or process for a period of up to 20 years (in most jurisdictions) and enable the innovator to reap commercial gains for their investment.

-Analysts of the Thomson Reuters Top 100 Global Innovators program set out to find what it is like to lead one of these organizations.
-They interviewed a number of CEOs and senior-level executives from companies on its Top 100 lists, asking them what it means to be innovative.
-Following are perspectives from these interviews that capture the essence of innovation.
+Analysts of the Thomson Reuters Top 100 Global Innovators program set out to see what it is like to lead one of these organizations.
+They interviewed CEOs and senior-level executives from companies on its Top 100 lists, asking them what it means to be innovative.
+Here are their answers:

 ON INNOVATION AS A FOUNDATION OF THE BUSINESS

-Bill Coughlin, CEO of Ford Global Technologies, said that "Ford's remarkable history of innovation (dating back to the early 1900's) reads like a novel and proves that ingenuity is core to Ford's DNA."
+Bill Coughlin, CEO of Ford Global Technologies, said, "Ford's remarkable history of innovation (dating back to the early 1900's) reads like a novel and proves that ingenuity is core to Ford's DNA."

 ON OPEN INNOVATION

-Running a Top 100 Global Innovator organization in the 21st century requires adapting to a global and extremely competitive environment, the interviews revealed.
+The interviews also revealed that running a Top 100 Global Innovator organization in the 21st century requires adapting to a global and extremely competitive environment.
+It also requires incorporating open innovation and integrating it into business strategy.
 Given the speed and pace of innovation, it isn't always possible to meet customer needs and stay on the cutting edge of new technologies through just internal development.
 Several executives mentioned this.

 "We are convinced that a strong link between science and industry is mandatory to bring solutions to the challenges associated with the energy transition," said Olivier Appert, CEO of IFP Energies Nouvelles.
 "Our economic model is definitely one of our main strengths, with its blend of fundamental research, applied research and industrial engineering. . . .
 None of this would be possible without our close ties with socio-economic stakeholders, and our joint quest for excellence with universities and research facilities."

-Verwaayen of Alcatel-Lucent shared his philosophy on this subject: "[Open innovation] is evident in our establishing GreenTouch®, a collaboration between universities, corporations and government research institutions committed to realizing a 1000-fold reduction in the energy consumption of information and communications technologies.
+Verwayyen of Alcatel-Lucent shared his philosophy on this subject: "<Open innovation> is evident in our establishing GreenTouch®, a collaboration between universities, corporations and government research institutions committed to realizing a 1000-fold reduction in the energy consumption of information and communications technologies.
 This culture of innovation has been the hallmark of our past, and continues to define who we are today."

 Jacques Aschenbroich , CEO of Valeo, stated, "In a world that is more and more open, we promote innovation of the widest possible scope, including partnerships with public research bodies, academic organizations, customers, and suppliers."